 - 1 Load INETCFG and select Protocols.

-- 2 Select TCP/IP from the list of Protocols.
+- 2 Select TCP/IP from the list of protocols.

 - 3 Select Fault Tolerance and enable it.

 This switch is for the complete system.
-You still have to configure fault tolerance on your network.
+You still need to configure fault tolerance on your network.

-- 4 Select Fault Tolerance Configuration. - 5 Configure Fault Detection Interval, Minimum Error Level and Configure Individual Groups. - 6 In the Configure Individual Groups, select the network listed and enable fault tolerance.
+- 4 Select Fault Tolerance Configuration. - 5 Configure Fault Detection Interval, Minimum Error Level, and Configure Individual Groups. - 6 In the Configure Individual Groups, select the network listed and enable fault tolerance.

-Configuring Router Discovery
+5.6 Router Discovery